- Dec 9, 2014

 As far as a new wheel is concerned, I am considering a Fanatec wheel.
 I am using a Clubsport V1 pedal set (fantastic product BTY!).
 I've been wanting for Fanatec to come up with something that would be compatible with PS4 and Xbox One.
 Though, must of my driving is on PC and Xbox 360.
 Don't know what to do.
 Anyway, the Fanatec GTR2 and GTR3 wheels look good right now.

-50% gain in game controls (0 filter, damp, and rest) and 100% in logitech (rest 0 and unchecked, except allow game to adjust).
+You raised an interesting question for me.
+There are the Logitech settings within Windows, and there are the settings in the game.
+The Logitech setting within windows has a check box to allow the game to adjust the feedback.
+I always thought that checking this box meant that the settings in the Windows would no longer affect the game FFB.
+How does this work?
+Are both setting (Windows and game settings) taking part in controlling the FFB?50% gain in game controls (0 filter, damp, and rest) and 100% in logitech (rest 0 and unchecked, except allow game to adjust).
 I found no clipping while turning and going over kerbs.
 The wheel is soft on straights, but has the necessary weight and ffb info when turning the car, both narrow and wide corners.

 Been using lately 95% in logitech with 55% gain, but I returned back to 100/50 as I'm worried if there's more wear when setting other than 100.
 Heard motors can fight each other and there's more hardware wear (heat?).